apache/airflow-site/_sources/scheduler.rst.txt

   states (``failed``, or ``success``)
 * Clearing a task instance will no longer delete the task instance record.
 Instead it updates max_tries and set the current task instance state to be None.
-* Marking task instances as failed can be done through the UI.
-This can be used to stop running task instances.
 * Marking task instances as successful can be done through the UI.
 This is mostly to fix false negatives, or for instance when the fix has been applied outside of Airflow.
 * The ``airflow backfill`` CLI subcommand has a flag to ``--mark_success`` and allows selecting